Originate/exosphere/tutorial/part_2/part_2b/11_generic_services.md

 Takeaway:
-> Exosphere provides various layers of communication infrastructure,
+> The Exosphere framework provides various layers of communication infrastructure,
 > ranging from generic and flexible to opinionated and efficient.
 > This allows to prototype capable applications out of prefabricated components,
 > which can be evolved into fully custom-built production applications later.